 Preparing Your Wood Fence This Winter

-When you have a wood fence in Minnesota, you can only trust its durability, stability, and beauty when it is well-maintained.
-Our winters can ruin wood’s beauty and performance, whether you have a wood fence, cedar shake roofing, wood siding, or other natural wood exteriors on your property.
+When you have a wood fence in Minnesota, you can only trust its durability, stability, and beauty when well-maintained.
+Our winters can ruin wood's beauty and performance, whether you have a wood fence, cedar shake roofing, wood siding, or other natural wood exteriors on your property.

-You must be proactive to safeguard your wood fence against snow and sleet, so it’s ready to serve you next spring.
+You must be proactive to safeguard your wood fence against snow and sleet so it's ready to serve you next spring.
 With help from the wood fence experts at KNO Woodworks in Minneapolis, your wood fence can easily exceed its lifespan, even through harsh Midwest weather.